polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/accounts-and-keys.md

----
-This article goes over the SS58 format used in Substarte chains and different types of keys used by various participants in Substrate networks.
-This is important to for runtime engineers, parachain devops teams and node operators, to understand differnt key types and where to use them.
+_This article goes over the SS58 format used in Substrate chains and different types of keys used by various participants in Substrate networks.
+This is important for runtime engineers, parachain devops teams and node operators, to understand different key types, how to generate them and where to use them._
----

 Using the SS58 account ID format, Substrate uses multiple sets of public/private key pairs to represent participants of the network, including validators, nominators and normal users.
 See the list of known key types [here](https://github.com/paritytech/substrate/blob/9d1790636e55a3456bdab91ff2d0e059878d3c42/primitives/core/src/crypto.rs#L1102-L1126).